stevearc/aerial.nvim/README.md

   -- If open_automatic is true, only open aerial if there are at least this many symbols open_automatic_min_symbols = 0,

-  -- Run this command after jumping to a symbol ('' will disable) post_jump_cmd = 'normal! zvzz',
+  -- Run this command after jumping to a symbol (false will disable) post_jump_cmd = 'normal! zz',

   -- Set to false to not update the symbols when there are LSP errors update_when_errors = true,

   -- A list of all symbols to display.
-Set to false to show all symbols. filter_kind = {
+Set to false to display all symbols. filter_kind = {
     "Class",
     "Constructor",